 Francisco Cornejo joined the Georgetown University faculty in 1999 after nearly fifteen years of teaching languages and linguistics at Pontificia Universidad Católica of Ecuador.
-Since coming to Georgetown, he has taught courses in Spanish ranging from introductory to advanced levels, including Gateways to Linguistics, Literature, and Culture.
-He has developed a course of Advanced Spanish for the Health Sciences, which he teaches in the fall.
+Since coming to Georgetown, he has taught courses in Spanish ranging from introductory to advanced levels, including Gateway to Linguistics, Gateway to Literature, and Gateway to Culture.
+He developed the Advanced Spanish for the Health Sciences course, which he teaches in the fall.
 He holds a Masters degree from Georgetown University and a Doctorado en Lenguas y Linguística from Universidad Católica.
 He is also a free-lance translator.
-Favorite activity: traveling.
+His favorite activity is traveling.

 Professor Fernández-Mallat works on understanding the social and linguistics factors that affect language variation, and the various ways in which speakers use this variation to project their identities in interaction.
 His current research explores variation in forms of address (FOAs), particularly variation that occurs in Chilean Spanish and in dialectal contact situations in the U.S. In his research, he examines the social meaning granted to different FOAs and the role of identity projection and context in the variation of said forms.
 He completed his Ph.D. at the University of Montreal in 2014.
 At Georgetown, he teaches courses on Spanish Sociolinguistics.

 Associate Professor; Director, Portuguese Language Program; Co-Director, Rio de Janeiro Summer Program